treosh/exthouse/README.md

 ### Measured metrics

-Most of the extensions add tasks to the main thread and load CPU.
+Most of the extensions add tasks to the main thread and block CPU.
 These tasks affect interactive metrics.

 - Time to interactive (TTI) - Time to interactive is the amount of time it takes for the page to become fully interactive.
 [Learn more](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).
 - First input delay (FID) - The change for the longest task duration highlights the impact on potential First Input Delay.
 [Learn more](https://developers.google.com/web/updates/2018/05/first-input-delay).